saifmb0/SEOptimizer/quickstart.md

 # QuickStart

-This guide contains the technical details you need to install, configure, and run Keyword Lab.
+This guide contains the technical details you need to install, configure, and run ORYX.

 ## 1) Setup

-- Python 3.9+
+- Python 3.12+
 - Create and activate a virtual environment:
   - python -m venv .venv && source .venv/bin/activate
 - Install the package: